 |Add a tunic – and a cocktail|

-I pride myself on my ability to pack light; one rolling carry-on is my limit whether for a three-day weekender, or a 10-day jaunt across the continent.
+I pride myself on my ability to pack light; one rolling carry-on is my limit whether for a three-day weekender or a recent two-week through Switzerland and France.
 But I also hate being caught without the right thing to wear.
 I’ve been known to follow Parisians and Italians down the street lusting after their footwear and no, I’ve never been able to let myself wear polarfleece to dinner in a big city.

 And I’ll admit it; I’m fairly thin-skinned when it comes to carrying off unexpected formal occasions without the proper attire.
 As you can imagine, this leads to some daunting packing challenges.
 Here are three items that have helped me avoid more than one outfit crisis.

 1. Are they yoga pants — or palazzos?